-Under the state law governing TMRS, the actuary annually determines the City contribution rate per GAAP and per state statues on a calendar-year basis.
+Under the state law governing TMRS, the actuary annually determines the City contribution rate per GAAP and per state statutes on a calendar-year basis.
 While the City is required to contribute the statutory rate, as a practical matter, TMRS adopts statutory rates that conform with GAAP.
 The City discloses the annual pension costs based on the calculated rates per GAAP for the City's fiscal year.
-The rate per GAAP is 13.95% of covered payroll for the months in calendar year 2012, and 13.66% for the months in calendar year 2013.
+The rate per GAAP is 13.66% of covered payroll for the months in calendar year 2013, and 13.30% for the months in calendar year 2014.
 This rate consists of the normal cost contribution rate and the prior service contribution rate, which is calculated to be a level percent of payroll from year to year.
 The normal cost contribution rate finances the portion of an active member's projected benefit allocated annually.
 The prior service contribution rate amortizes the unfunded actuarial liability over the applicable period for that city.
 Both the normal cost and prior service contribution rates include recognition of the projected impact of annually repeating benefits, such as Updated Service Credits and Annuity Increases.
 Both the employees and the City make contributions monthly.
-Since the City needs to know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as basis for the rate and the calendar year when the rate goes into effect (i.e. December 31, 2011 valuation is effective for rates beginning January 1, 2013).
+Since the City needs to know its contribution rate in advance for budgetary purposes, there is a one-year delay between the actuarial valuation that serves as basis for the rate and the calendar year when the rate goes into effect (i.e. December 31, 2012 valuation is effective for rates beginning January 1, 2014).
 If a change in plan provisions is elected by the City, this rate can change.
-For months in calendar year 2012, the City made contributions of 13.95% which equaled the actuarially required contribution required by GAAP.
-For the months in calendar year 2013, the City continued to make contributions of 13.95%, which provided for an additional voluntary contribution of .29 percentage points over the actuarially required contribution required by GAAP of 13.66%.
+For fiscal year 2014, the City made contributions of 13.95%, which provided for an additional voluntary contribution of .29 percentage points over the actuarially required contribution required by GAAP of 13.66% for the months in 2013 and .65 percentage points over the actuarially required contribution for the months in 2014.